AudiusProject/audius-k8s-manifests/README.md

 # Audius Service Providers

 This guide describes how to run Audius services on a single node Kubernetes cluster.
+Notes about multi node clusters are given as necessary.

 ### 1. Cluster Setup

-A convenience script is also included to do a "one click" node setup.
+A convenience script is also included to do a "one click" kubeadm node setup.
 You can run
 ```
 yes | sh setup.sh
 ```